๐Ÿš€ Big News: ClientSuccess Acquires Product Signals to Transform Product Feedback into Actionable Insights

 Why Customer Success Is Still Losing the Budget Fight

-CS doesn't have a value problem — it has a fluency problem.
-Learn the 12 ARR metrics CS owns and how to present them to your CFO.
+Customer success doesn't have a value problem โ€” it has a fluency problem.
+Learn the 12 ARR metrics CS owns and how to make the budget case a CFO can't deny.

 Why Customer Success Is Still Losing the Budget Fight